-You can view available translations of this article by selecting a language in the upper-right corner of this page.
+You can view available translations of this article by selecting a language in the bottom-right corner of this page.
 Translations are provided as a convenience, and are not meant to change the content of our policies.
 The English version will control and should be your reference in case of conflict between a translation and the English version.

 User Bio URL

 Advertisers must include a functioning URL in their bio.
 This cannot be a link to their Twitter profile.